Tom Felton

 Feltbeats - Time well spent medley

-In this direction, Felton achieved success, releasing several EP albums and posting numerous music videos on YouTube.
-But the ten years spent on set had not gone unnoticed, and in 2011, Tom headed to Los Angeles, where actors were being cast for the sci-fi blockbuster "Rise of the Planet of the Apes."
+Felton found his groove in music, dropping several EPs and racking up YouTube views with his music videos.
+But those ten years on set hadn't gone unnoticed, and in 2011, Tom made his way to Los Angeles for casting on the sci-fi blockbuster "Rise of the Planet of the Apes."

 Legacy 22 - Tom Felton

-He managed to land a small role as Dodge Landon, a cruel zookeeper who tormented the film's main character.
-His new image differed little from Draco, as did his subsequent roles in films such as "The Apparition," "The Maze Runner," "Murder in the First," and many others.
+He snagged a small but memorable role as Dodge Landon, a cruel zookeeper who torments the film's protagonist.
+His new character wasn't far removed from Draco, and neither were his subsequent roles in "The Apparition," "The Maze Runner," "Murder in the First," and others.

 Tom Felton in Rise of the Planet of the Apes